 In this section, find each week the Analyzes and Crypto News not to be missed this week: A Compulsory License for Crypto Businesses!

 Francois Villeroy de Galhau addressed this subject in his 2023 Vows speech a few days ago.
 He noted that the Bank of France wanna “ maintain financial stability “.
 According to the Governor of the Banque de France.
-This will require further scrutiny of cryptocurrency service providers and Crypto Businesses.
+This will require further scrutiny of cryptocurrency service like stellar, providers and Crypto Businesses.

 “On crypto-assets, all orders of 2022 nourish a simple conviction: it is desirable that France move as soon as possible to Mandatory approval of PSANs (digital asset service providers) rather than just their registration.
 And this well before the entry into force of Mica to establish the necessary framework of trust. ”